Kmiet/WebNotes/README.md

   [
     {
       "note_id": "0",
+      // DateTime of object initialization
       "created_at": "2019-01-18T19:52:28.274Z",
+      // DateTime of last modification (when initialized it equals to created_at) "modified_at": "2019-01-18T19:52:28.274Z",
       "title": "My First Note",
       "content": "The best note i've ever written"
     },
     {
       "note_id": "1",
-      // DateTime of object initialization
       "created_at": "2019-01-18T20:43:58.564Z",
-      // DateTime of last modification
       "modified_at": "2019-01-18T20:44:00.595Z",
       "title": "Second note",
       "content": "Not as good as the first one :C"